paulca55/markdown-docs/Web Development Tools.md

 To add a **custom plugin** you'll need to either use homebrew or manually copy the plugin files to the custom plugin path (see below).

-_Note: ZSH bundled plugins are stored a- `/Users/paul/.oh-my-zsh/plugins`._
+_Note: ZSH bundled plugins are stored at - `/Users/paul/.oh-my-zsh/plugins`._

-_Note: ZSH custom plugins are stored a- `/Users/paul/.oh-my-zsh/custom/plugins`._
+_Note: ZSH custom plugins are stored at - `/Users/paul/.oh-my-zsh/custom/plugins`._

-Once you’ve added a plugin, you’ll need to either run `source ~/.zshrc` or open a new terminal tab.
+Once you’ve added a plugin, you will need to either run `source ~/.zshrc` or open a new terminal tab.

 ##### Recommended Oh-My-ZSH Plugins